-Pre-tax NTA per share decreased to \$1.1865 per share from \$1.3598 per share during the reporting period, noting this decrease was after the payment of 7.0 cents per share in fully franked dividends.
-When reviewing the Company's investment performance for FY23 we focus on measuring the Company's pre-tax undiluted NTA period to period which, once adjusted for tax payments and dividends, resulted in a loss of (8.86%) (including the material write-down of the Updater investment in May 2023).
-The Company's diluted and undiluted pre-tax NTA return together with a detailed Portfolio disclosure, discussion, performance and risk analysis is presented in the Investment Manager's Report which I encourage you to read.
+FY24 saw pre-tax NTA per share increase to \$1.3875 per share from \$1.1865 per share, noting this increase was after the payment of 8.25 cents per share in fully franked dividends.
+The Company's longer-term diluted and undiluted pre-tax NTA returns together with detailed Portfolio disclosure, discussion, performance and risk analysis are presented in the Investment Manager's Report which I encourage you to read.